blee0128/personal-website-on-aws/README.md

     - For Buiildspec specifications, select "Use a buildspec file"
 - Step 4: Add deploy stage
   - For Deploy provide, select "Amazon S3"
+  - For Input artifacts, select "BuildArtifact"
   - For Bucket, select the bucket create in **Step 2: Set Up Amazon S3 Bucket**
 - Step 5: Review
   - Click "Create pipeline"

 Notes:
-- For first time user, you will encounter an error in the Build section, because there does not exist a YAML file.
+- For first time user, you will encounter an error in the Build section, because there does not exist a YAML file for the buildspec.

 YAML file
 ```text